YichiZhang98/DTML/README.md

 ### Acknowledgement
 * This code is adapted from [UA-MT](https://github.com/yulequan/UA-MT), [SegWithDistMap](https://github.com/JunMa11/SegWithDistMap) and [DTC](https://github.com/HiLab-git/DTC).
 We thank all the authors for their contribution.
+* If our work is useful for your research, please consider citing:

+    @inproceedings{zhang2021dual,
+         title={Dual-Task Mutual Learning for Semi-Supervised Medical Image Segmentation}, author={Zhang, Yichi and Zhang, Jicong},
+         journal={arXiv preprint arXiv:2103.04708},
+         year = {2021}}